lavanyasoundar17/Two-player-game/README.md

 Add difficulty levels for the bot.
 Multiplayer mode for player-vs-player action.
 Animations and sound effects for attacks.

 License 📄
 This project is licensed under the MIT License.

-See the LICENSE file for details.
+Acknowledgments 🙌
+Inspired by the classic Battleship board game.